equinor/dcd/README.md

 ### Services used in the application

 ### Security
-Snyk surveillance has been added to the project for continous monitoring of the code and its dependency.
+Snyk surveillance has been added to the project for continuous monitoring of the code and its dependency.

 ### Azure App Config
 Azure App Configuration provides a service to centrally manage application settings and feature flags.
-It allows us to change configuration directly in Azure for all environment.
+It allows us to change configuration directly in Azure for all environments.

 Combined with Azure Key Vault it also combines a secure place to store secrets and connection strings.

 ### Omnia Radix
-Omnia Radix is a Equinor PaaS (Platform as a Service) based on Kubernetes which provides to run and host docker containers.
+Omnia Radix is a Equinor PaaS (Platform as a Service) based on Kubernetes to build and run docker containers.

 Configuration of the required infrastructure is placed in a radixconfig.yml, which defines how your app should be hosted.